How To Create To-Do Lists In WordPress

 … the item no longer appears in the “To-Do” list …

-And appears in the ‘Completed Items’ table located in the main screen of the ‘To-Do List’ plugin …
+And gets listed the ‘Completed Items’ table located in the ’To-Do List’ page …

 Additional Information

-The Cleverness plugin offers added functionality that lets you display to-do lists on your WordPress website using widgets, and add a list to any post or page using shortcodes.
+The Cleverness To-Do List plugin provides additional functions that let you display to-do lists on your website using widgets, and add lists to content inside a page or post using shortcodes.

-To add to-do lists to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar menu where you want the to-do list to show …
+To add to-do lists to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar (or footer) menu where you would like the to-do list to appear …

-Your to-do list will display on your site where the ‘to-do-list’ widget has been inserted (e.g. the sidebar menu, footer, etc.)
+The to-do list will appear where you have added the widget (i.e. the sidebar menu, footer, etc.)

 To learn more about using WordPress widgets, see the tutorial below:

-To access the documentation on using short codes, click on To-Do List > To-Do List from the admin menu …
+To access the plugin’s short code documentation, click on To-Do List > To-Do List from the admin menu …

 Click on the ‘Shortcodes’ menu to access the Shortcode Documentation …

-This documentation section explains various ways to configure and use shortcodes to display lists on your pages and posts.
+This section explains different ways to configure and use short codes for displaying lists on your posts and pages.

-Once you know what information you want to display on your site, create a new page or post and either type or paste the shortcode into the content section …
+Once you know what information you want to display on your site, create a new page or post and either type or paste the short code into the content editor …

-Publish your post or page and you will see the list displayed where you added the short code …
+After publishing your post or page, you should see the list displayed exactly where you added the shortcode …